Lancashire Special educational needs and disabilities - local offer

-- Educational visits play a huge part in the learning of our students.
+- Educational and community visits play a huge part in the learning of our students.
 Visits are linked to curriculum, personal learning goals and wellbeing.

 - A residential experience is also part of our provision and all students should have the opportunity for a visit during their time in the school.

 - Parents are welcomed to annual reviews and a parents evening each year.
 Additionally we have an open door policy for contact with the Headteacher who will discuss issues and arrange for appropriate staff to meet with parents as appropriate.

 Reviewing and Evaluating Outcomes

 - Annual reviews of Education Health Care Plans and Children Looked After reviews are held on an annual cycle although arrangements can be made for interim meetings as appropriate.

 - Care and support plans are also reviewed and student’s progress is tracked to ensure that the impact of the provision is appropriate.

 Keeping Children Safe

-- At the beginning and end of the school day most students arrive and depart on provided transport.
+- At the beginning and end of the school day most students arrive and depart on dedicated Lancashire transport.
 Students are met from and escorted to the buses in an orderly manner.
 There are designated areas for drop off and pick up where the students are safe from other traffic.

 - Each Key Stage has their own designated leisure area for playtimes.
 At lunchtimes clubs are provided where there is close supervision of the students.

 - Risk assessments of the environment are carried out by staff regularly overseen by Headteacher and School Business Manager.
 Individual student risk assessments take the form of care and support plans and are carried out by teaching staff.
 All visits are risk assessed by staff and overseen by an Educational Visits Coordinator.